anubhavirathore222-blip/anubhavi-rathore-PYTHON/README.md

 File handling (reading & writing from a text file)

-Console-based UI

--Steps to Install & Run the Project
+# Steps to Install & Run the Project

 Make sure Python 3 is installed on your system.